(Hadrian’s Wall Path. 16th March 2014 – 18½ + 1½ miles off route)

 I emerged blinking into bright sun and set out following new signs on a new path.
-This was the start of a second long distance footpath on my journey from Ulverston to Berwick-upon-Tweed.
+This was the start of the second long-distance footpath on my journey from Ulverston to Berwick-upon-Tweed.

-It was a fine day and covering fresh ground was exciting: the remaining 150 miles of my walk would all be new to me.
+It was a fine day and covering fresh ground was a novel excitement: the remaining 150 miles of my walk would all be new to me.
 I strolled along the banks of the River Eden in good spirits,

 crossed a handsome suspension bridge (built in 1922 you’ll want to know) and entered Rickerby Park.